SorshaPredan/Gembloux-Agro-Bio-Tech/README.md

 # University of Liege
 ## Gembloux Agro-Bio Tech
-This repository is related to the internship and writing of the thesis LM-60 R - NATURAL SCIENCES.
+This repository is related to the internship and writing of the thesis LM-60 NATURAL SCIENCES.

 ## [Dendrochronomics](https://dendrochronomics.ugent.be/#software)